Python dictionary is a data structure that allows you to store values as a key-value pair.

 In this section, you’ll learn how to iterate over dictionary and update values based on some condition.

-- Iterate the dictionary using the
+• Iterate the dictionary using the for loop and items() method.

-method. - Check if the val is
+• Check if the val is None using the if statement.

-, assign the empty value using''
+• If None, assign the empty value using ''.

-In the below example, the dictionary has an item which has one item with a value None
+In the below example, the dictionary has an item which has one item with a value None.

 Snippet